 Financial instruments that may potentially subject the Company to a concentration of credit risk consist of cash, cash equivalents and restricted cash, which are deposited in major financial institutions in United States of America (hereafter - "US"), Israel and Germany, and trade accounts receivable.
 The Company's trade accounts receivable are derived from revenues earned from customers from various countries.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers.
 The Company also has a credit insurance policy for some of its customers.
-The Company maintains an allowance for doubtful accounts receivable based upon the expected ability to collect the accounts receivable.
 The Company reviews its allowance for doubtful accounts quarterly by assessing individual accounts receivable and all other balances based on historical collection experience and an economic risk assessment.
 If the Company determines that a specific customer is unable to meet its financial obligations to the Company, the Company provides an allowance for credit losses to reduce the receivable to the amount management reasonably believes will be collected.
 To mitigate risks the Company deposits cash and cash equivalents with high credit quality financial institutions.